malkstik/Aaron-Robotic-Soln/README.md

 ### True Update Rate Monitoring

 Much of the data published to the `sensors` topic is redundant.
 This is because the servers run slower than the 500Hz that the topic gets published at.
 To monitor the nonredundant updates, a timestamp is sent to the `<sensor_id>_update` topic  and `<sensor_id>_batch_update` whenever new data is sent.
-This allows us to run
+This enables us to monitor two relevant update rates.

+We can run

 ```
 ros2 topic hz <sensor_id>_update
 ```

-to observe the true update rate.
+to observe the singular update rate.
 This accounts for each `SensorData.msg `corresponding to the `senor_id` that is newly sent to the `sensors` topic.
 This gives an idea of how much data flows through the network.

 Alternatively, to observe the batch update rate, we can run